arkency/posts/posts/2013-12-08-rails4-preloading.md

 end
 ```

-Rails now encourages you to use the new Proc syntax for defining association
+Rails now encourages you to use the new lambda syntax for defining association
 conditions.
 This is very good because I have seen many times errors in that
 area where the condition were interpreted only once when the class was loaded.